 The Hortus Botanicus collected these and the collection quickly grew.
 The Amsterdam botanical gardens now contain over 6000 different tropical and indigenous trees and plants.

 Strolling around the Amsterdam Hortus Botanicus, you walk on lovely bridges, enter a pavilion from the late 1600s, and an entrance gate from the early 1700s.

 A small greenhouse where you can walk around is the butterfly greenhouse.
-The butterflies lies their eggs on many of the plants.
+The butterflies lie their eggs on many of the plants.
 It is then up to the garden staff to collect the eggs and caterpillars.
-In a small green house, the caterpillars turn into butterflies and are returned to the butterfly green houses.
+In a small greenhouse, the caterpillars turn into butterflies and are returned to the butterfly greenhouses.

 Among the remarkable plants that the Hortus has collected over the years are plants that catch live insects and digest them.
 These carnivorous plants have their own ways to catch the bugs: from sticky traps to liquid-filed pitchers that drown the insects.